Frequently Asked Questions

 What can I do at the weekends or after school?

 Unique New Zealand is a short bus ride from a large shopping mall and cinema complex.
 In Browns Bay there are many cafes and of course, the beach.
 Auckland City is approximately a 45 minute bus ride away or 25 minutes by car.
-If you want to travel to other parts of New Zealand there is a full time Student Services Manager who can give you lots of activities information and help you to book tours.
+If you want to travel to other parts of New Zealand there is a full time Recruitment and Admissions Team who can give you lots of activities information and help you to book tours.
 After school there are regular sports and social activities.
 Check our Activities page

 Your first day